-Picture books, political or legal thrillers, space operas, graphic novels, poetry, epic fantasies, hardcore sci-fi, werewolves, vampires (unless they’re like ADOW), or high-tech stories.
+Picture books, political thrillers, space operas, graphic novels, poetry, epic fantasies, hardcore sci-fi, werewolves, vampires (unless they’re like ADOW or human-friendly), or high-tech stories.

 Please do not send me, under any circumstances: religion, erotica, gore horror, extreme violence or torture, explicit/repeated on-page r*pe, intentional on-page harm to children or animals, vaccination debates, or heavy politics (including anything in support of Trump/his followers or the freedom convoy).